 For exercise enthusiasts and athletes, it’s natural that you want more advanced features to keep track of your performance and keep you motivated.
-Buying one with sophisticated features will probably set you back about $150.
 However, it’s well worth it considering the various advanced features which will be able to tell you a great deal about the effectiveness of your training:

 - Heart rate monitor tells you your level of exertion and whether you need to slow down or speed up to maintain stamina and performance.